Projected Richardson varieties and affine Schubert varieties: Applications

 \section{Applications}

 It is a classical result of Bj\"{o}rner and Wachs \cite{BW} that intervals in the Bruhat order of a Coxeter group satisfy nice combinatorial properties known as {\it thinness} and {\it shellability}.
 Verma \cite{V} showed that the same intervals are {\it Eulerian}.
 Dyer \cite{Dye} extended these results by showing that these intervals and their duals were more generally {\it EL-shellable}.
+For the definitions of these combinatorial properties, we refer the reader to \cite{BB}; they will not play a role elsewhere in this paper.